zapata-engineering/orquestra-quantum/README.md

 ## What is it?

-`orquestra-quantum` is a library with core functionalities for quantum computing developed for [Zapata's](https://www.zapatacomputing.com) [Orquestra](https://www.zapatacomputing.com/orquestra/) platform.
+`orquestra-quantum` is a library with core functionalities for quantum computing developed by [Zapata](https://www.zapatacomputing.com) for our [Orquestra](https://www.zapatacomputing.com/orquestra/) platform.

 `orquestra-quantum` provides: